 And there is some truth in this “farang ATM” theory.

 I mean, it makes sense, right?
-If foreigners are tipping 20% on top of every meal they eat at a street stall and a restaurant, and the average Thais tip nothing, the general perception is that foreigners have money to burn and can afford to do so.
+If foreigners are tipping 20% on top of every bill at a street stall and bar, and the average Thai tips nothing, the general perception will be that foreigners have money to burn.

-This perception then turns into staff being judgemental of those foreigners who don't tip; “farang keenieow” (stingy foreigner) is the term.
+This perception then turns into staff being judgmental of those foreigners who don't tip; “farang keenieow” (stingy foreigner) is the term.

-But this is of course unfair, as the show string budget backpacker is less likely to be able to afford to tip on each meal than the stacked 60+ retiree who has a pension and a nice family inheritance to live off.
+But this is of course unfair, as the shoe -string budget backpacker is less likely to be able to afford to tip on each meal than the 60+ retiree who has a pension and a nice family inheritance to live off.

-And, if you like a posh nosh, well, you've got the dosh to flash, so you might as well show some love to the staff, who, by the way, probably earn less than a glass of the fine wine you are drinking for a night’s work!
+And, if you like a posh nosh, well, you've got the dosh to flash.
+So you might as well show some love to the staff, who, by the way, probably earn less in a night than a glass of that fine wine you sipping like water!